thetronjohnson/slate-ink/content/blog/what-is-markdown.md

 ### Cross-Platform Compatibility

 Markdown files are plain text files that can be opened and edited in any text editor.
 This cross-platform compatibility means that you can work on your documents from virtually any device without worrying about software compatibility issues.
 Additionally, many platforms automatically convert Markdown into HTML, making it easy to publish your work online.
+For a detailed comparison, see our article on [Markdown vs HTML](https://slate.ink/blog/markdown-vs-html).

 ## Common Use Cases for Markdown